rbrotherton/gobot/readme.md

 * `roll` - Roll an assortment of dice (e.g. 3d6+5)
 * `server` - Display server info
 * `topic` - Set the topic of the channel
+* `twitter` - Get the latest Tweet from a given Twitter user
 * `urban` - Lookup a word on UrbanDictionary.com
 * `weather` - Lookup the weather for a ZIP or CITY, STATE.
 * `weatherforecast` - Lookup the weather forecast for a ZIP or CITY, STATE.